douglasnehme/ponto-project/README.md

 ## How to Use the System?

-1. Clone the last version of the [Ponto Project System](https://github.com/douglasnehme/ponto-project).
+1. Clone the latest version of the [Ponto Project System](https://github.com/douglasnehme/ponto-project).
 1. Create a python environment with the minimum required dependencies using [Anaconda platform](https://www.anaconda.com/products/distribution).
 If you have never used it, you can take your first steps [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/) and [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 If you have some experience you can go to this [point](https://github.com/douglasnehme/ponto-project#conda-environment).
 1. Once you have the code and minimum dependency requirements, you need to configure your settings in an input file and define where that file will be saved.
 Instructions can be read [here](https://github.com/douglasnehme/ponto-project#definition-of-spatial-and-temporal-limits).
 1. Run the [ponto_run.sh](/ponto-project/ponto_run.sh) script.